openrails/openrails/Source/Documentation/Manual/cabs.rst

 the other cases.
 Selectable LoadUnits are AMPS, NEWTONS, KILO_NEWTONS, LBS and KILO_KBS.

-The screen display can be rotated adding parameter ORTSAngle ( number ) in the ScreenDisplay block.
+The screen display can be rotated in 2D cabs adding parameter ORTSAngle ( number ) in the ScreenDisplay block.
 The angle is in degrees.

+Info specific for 3D cabs can be found :ref:`here <cabs-distributed-power-3d>` .

 For every keyboard command related to Distributed Power, a cabview control is also available.
 Here's a list of the cabview controls::